mercadopago/devsite-docs/guides/plugins/unofficial/virtue-mart.en.md

 ---
 # VirtueMart - Mercado Pago Module (v3.0.x)

+> WARNING
+>
+> We only support official plugins
+>
+> We do not provide technical support of Mercado Pago for this documentation.
+If you wish to make any changes, you may [make modifications to our open code on GitHub](https://github.com/mercadopago/devsite-docs/blob/development/guides/plugins/unofficial/virtue-mart.en.md).

 ## Requirements

 Basically, the requirements of this plugin are same as you need to run Virtuemart and Joomla.
 Your machine should have: